Prevention activities near you

-Find out more about the Fight Fire Fascination Program.
+Find out more about the Fight Fire Fascination Program on the Learn2Live website.

 Bushfire investigation training

-The Queensland Fire and Rescue Service have a nationally accredited bushfire investigation training program for staff and volunteers, and currently have 64 staff and volunteers trained as bushfire investigators.
+The Queensland Fire and Rescue Service have a nationally accredited bushfire investigation training program for staff and volunteers, and currently have sixty-four staff and volunteers trained as bushfire investigators.

 For more information about police and fire agencies in Queensland: